lcspangler/rtp-demo-spring-boot/README.md

 - Strimzi Kafka cluster
 - Camel component is used to consume and writes from/to Kafka topics.
 - Camel routes are deployed and run as Spring Boot jars
-- Based on spring-boot-camel-archetype Fuse on OpenShift Maven archetype ⋅⋅ -DarchetypeGroupId=org.jboss.fuse.fis.archetypes
+- Based on spring-boot-camel-archetype Fuse on OpenShift Maven archetype ( -DarchetypeGroupId=org.jboss.fuse.fis.archetypes, -DarchetypeArtifactId=spring-boot-camel-archetype, -DarchetypeVersion=2.2.0.fuse-710017-redhat-00003 )
-⋅⋅ -DarchetypeArtifactId=spring-boot-camel-archetype
-⋅⋅ -DarchetypeVersion=2.2.0.fuse-710017-redhat-00003
-- Decision manager rules are run in a stateless session as embedded DRL
+- Decision manager rules run in a stateless session as embedded DRL
 - Deployed with S2I binary build

  **1. Mock RTP route**